 Here at Game Guard, we know how easy it is for pupils and members to lose or forget their gum shield, and how this impacts on the training for the coach and the rest of the team.
-But there is no need to be caught short, we supply packs of x10 or x100, trusted and purchased by thousands of schools and clubs for over 25 years.
+But there is no need to be caught short, we supply packs of x10, trusted and purchased by thousands of schools and clubs for over 25 years.

 By buying in bulk, you can take advantage of even lower pricing.
 This cost saving can be passed on directly to your pupils and members or used as additional funds for your school or club.

 Game Guard Gumshields are high quality, easy to fit, mouthguards that provide optimum protection to pupils and member’s teeth and mouth, giving you peace of mind at an affordable price.